frank-monkey/videocondenser/README.md

 VideoCondenser is a tool that allows you to adjust the playback speed of a video based on the volume of its audio.
 The intended usage is to speed up long lecture-type videos while retaining clarity and content.

+## Improve Efficiency
+Based on sample data from MIT OCW, using VideoCondenser results in an average of a 31% decrease in time spent watching videos, with no loss of content.
+For a detailed explanation of the math behind this, please refer to [this](https://pastebin.com/hgD7zatj) Pastebin link.

 ## Features

 - Dynamically adjust video playback speed based on audio volume levels.